 The following are a few examples of vision problems we commonly see that negatively impact learning and won’t typically show up in vision screenings.

 This is a difficulty in pulling the eyes inward to look at objects up close (such as books.)
-This can cause difficulty sustaining near-point tasks (such as reading,) double vision, headaches, reduced reading comprehension, etc.
+This can cause difficulty sustaining near-point tasks (such as reading,) double vision, headaches, reduced reading comprehension, print that seems to wiggle around on the page, etc.

 This is a deficiency in the accuracy of eye movements.
 Most of the eye movements we use are rapid, jumping eye movements known as saccades.
 When these eye movements are not accurate, keeping your place while reading becomes much more difficult.
-People with this frequently skip lines or words.
-Much more attention must be put into keeping their place, which slows down reading and reduces comprehension.
-They often have to re-read text for it to make sense.
+People with this frequently skip lines/words or re-read on accident.
+They may also get letters and words mixed up.
+They often have to rely on a finger or bookmark to keep their place.
+This has a tremendous effect on reading fluency and comprehension.

 This is a difficulty in adjusting the focus of the eyes between objects in the distance and objects that are close.
-This can cause near vision to become blurry, headaches (typically in the forehead area,) difficulty sustaining near-point tasks (such as reading,) difficulty copying from the board, etc.
+This can cause near vision to become blurry, headaches (typically in the forehead area or around the eyes,) difficulty sustaining near-point tasks (such as reading,) difficulty copying from the board, etc.